nodejs/node/doc/guides/investigating_native_memory_leak.md

 but not where in that function.
 We get more information than you might expect (or see by default with addons) because the Node.js binary exports many of its symbols using `-rdynamic` so that they can be used by addons.
-If the stack gives you enough information to track down where the leak is great, otherwise the next step is to compile a Node.js binary with debugging enabled.
+If the stack gives you enough information to track down where the leak is, that's great, otherwise the next step is to compile a Node.js binary with debugging enabled.

 To get additional information with valgrind: